chtenb/fate/README.md

     pending operation.
   - Make ycm also shutdown on crash
   - Make ycm requests async
-- Make mode keymaps configurable per document.
+- Make mode keymaps configurable per document
   - Mode keymaps have to be created OnDocumentInit
-  - Solution: each document has its own mode objects.
+  - Solution: each document has its own mode objects
 - Text datastructure that is optimized for text editing
 - Make labeling generation asynchronous
 - Make it possible to use movedown/up as narrowing selectors